Jules Is Leveling Up In Season 2 Of Euphoria, & So Is Her Fashion

-We hate to disappoint you, but it might not be all pastel eyeshadow and technicolor tops for Jules come season 2 of Euphoria.
+We hate to disappoint you, but it might not be all pastel eyeshadow and technicolour tops for Jules come season 2 of Euphoria.

 Yesterday, HBO released a sizzle reel of the shows coming out in 2020.
 Westworld, Insecure, and Succession all made the cut, along with a new limited series called I Know This Much Is True based on the 1998 novel by Wally Lamb.
 But despite all the other prestige shows coming back, it’s Euphoria that really has us jonesing for the new year’s imminent arrival.